 |Plant Type||Deciduous shrub or tree|

-|Native Area||Europe and Asia|
+|Native Area||Europe, central and western Asia|

 Temperature and Humidity

 Hardy in USDA zones 4 to 8, this plant prefers a temperate, mild summer and can handle cold winters with ease.
 Extreme and prolonged freezing conditions can cause branches to weaken and crack, but the damage is easily pruned out and doesn't cause lasting damage to the plant.
 In very hot regions, the growth rate of goat willow is usually considerably slower.
 Humid conditions may make goat willow somewhat more prone to fungal diseases.

 Unless you're growing goat willow in a container, you won't need to fertilize the plant.
 Its spreading roots help it to find the nourishment it needs.
 One exception is if you want to grow the plant for the purpose of harvesting the young stems in the spring when they are covered with catkins.
 If this is your goal, it's best to cut the plant down to ground level and fertilize heavily each spring.

 Salix caprea is often sold in its pure species form, but there is one cultivar, 'Pendula', which has a weeping form and smaller stature that makes it good for container culture.
 There is also a pair of male and female clones with a weeping habit, marketed as 'Kilmarnack' and 'Weeping Sally', respectively.
 These are grafted plants.